confluentinc/confluent-kubernetes-examples/security/production-secure-deploy/README.rst

   export TUTORIAL_HOME=<Tutorial directory>/production-secure-deploy

-In this step, you will create secrets for each Confluent component TLS certificates.
+In this step, you will create secrets for each Confluent component MTLS certificates (You also require to create the secrets from the steps above)

 ::